 This is a first post for me as a member of Angry Bear contributors.
 I have several posts full of pretty charts, ground breaking medical news that I believe will impact health care and environmental issues together, and more of course on WTO GATS, but decided to keep this simple and everyday.
 Up to this point cactus has corrected my html errors with grace and patience, but now I am responsible for the look.
 Score one for ownership.
 This one has no html quirks.

 Mrs. Dan and I had to shop for a new stove.
 We did have one with a glass top but it cracked a few years ago, and tops carry limited warranty anyway.
 We looked for one of the old-fashioned kind with electric coils, and discovered that no matter where we went, big or small stores carried only ONE stove that had electric coils out of extensive inventories of glass topped stoves.
-Our lonely choice was half to a third the price of comparable stoves, but did not have the automatic setting to 350 degree F. with the on switch, and had a couple manual knobs instead of digital mechanisms.
+Then we found a stove at hot eu deals that was half to a third the price of comparable stoves, but did not have the automatic setting to 350 degree F. with the on switch, and had a couple manual knobs instead of digital mechanisms.

 The price of the model we bought was the same at two stores who carried our choice, one a national chain and the other local.
 We bought at the national chain because installation was ‘free’ (true for us as immediate consumers), taking away the old stove was $10, as part of the sales tax free day in MA it was offered that day with a 15% sale price reduction plus 10% off as part of an advertised regular special, and then the common 5% savings from the uncollected state sales tax for that day.
 If this sounds like the Fed budget discussions, do not go there.